 Subclause 6.1 - Actions to address risks and opportunities

 Subclause 6.1 of the ISO management system standards deals with the actions required to address risks and opportunities related to the requirements of interested parties.
-This subclause emphasizes the importance of identifying, analysing, and evaluating risks and opportunities that can affect an organization’s ability to achieve its objectives.
+This subclause emphasises the importance of identifying, analysing, and evaluating risks and opportunities that can affect an organisation’s ability to achieve its objectives.
 It fits in with one of the key principles of ISO management systems, which is risk-based thinking.

 Risk-based thinking is a fundamental concept in ISO management systems, such as ISO 9001 (quality management) and ISO 14001 (environmental management).
-It is an approach that enables organizations to identify and manage risks and opportunities that could impact their objectives, performance, and stakeholders.
-It involves considering potential risks and opportunities at every stage of the quality management process, from planning to delivery, in order to prevent or mitigate negative outcomes and maximize positive outcomes.
-This approach emphasizes proactive and preventive actions, rather than reactive measures.
+It is an approach that enables organisations to identify and manage risks and opportunities that could impact their objectives, performance, and stakeholders.
+It involves considering potential risks and opportunities at every stage of the quality management process, from planning to delivery, in order to prevent or mitigate negative outcomes and maximise positive outcomes.
+This approach emphasises proactive and preventive actions, rather than reactive measures.

 For instance, in ISO 9001 the key principles are to: